un0tec/updeit/README.md

 ## # License

-MIT
+Distributed under the MIT License.
+See `LICENSE` for more information.

-## # Contribution
+## # Contributing

+Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+1. Fork the project
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a pull request

-:star: Feel free to contribute! :star:
+:star: Feel free to contribute :star: